Killing Floor (Howlin' Wolf song): Personnel

+Slash version

+Slash performed a cover of the song with Brian Johnson of AC/DC on vocals and Steven Tyler of Aerosmith on harmonica on his 2024 album Orgy of the Damned.

 Recognition and legacy

 "Killing Floor" is recognized as a blues standard, with Skip James' 1931 recording "Hard Time Killing Floor Blues" as the likely inspiration.
 In 1991, the song was inducted into the Blues Foundation Hall of Fame in the "Classics of Blues Recordings" category.
 The panel identified it as "one of Wolf’s most recognizable songs.
 It has long been a staple among many blues bands and ranks as one of Wolf’s most often-covered songs, by both blues and rock acts."